optimizasean/dtg/README.md

 ## Usage

-DTG implements the method to_dtg into the Time class and is fully compatible with all Time objects.
+DTG implements the method to_dtg into the Time class and is fully compatible with all Time objects(DateTime, Time, and TimeWithZone have been tested, custom objects should also function the same as long as their properties emulate that of the former).

 To use: